Skip to content

 💧 Apply a drop of water:

-• If it is absorbed = Natural skin
+• If absorbed = Natural leather

-💰 Why do prices change?
+💰 Why do prices vary?

 The price of leather depends on:

-• Presence of natural signs
+• Presence of natural marks

-• Country of origin (e.g. South America, Europe, USA)
+• Country of origin (e.g., South America, Europe, USA)

 🌍 Main Producing Countries